ROCm/HIP/docs/markdown/hip_kernel_language.md

 ```

-Unbounded loop unroll is under development on HCC compiler.
+Unbounded loop unroll is supported.
+For example:
 ```
 #pragma unroll /* hint to compiler to completely unroll next loop. */
 for (int i=0; i<16; i++) ...